mamun2519/learn-devOps-concept/Networking/readme.md

 ### IP Address

 ⇒**_An IP address is a unique address that identifies a device on the internet or a local network_**.
-Note: IPV4 Is limited. that way lonch IPv6
+Note: IPV4 Is limited. that way lunch IPv6
 ⇒ Running Work Ipv4. this problem solve subNet.

+### Subnet

+⇒When a bigger network is divided into smaller networks, to maintain security, then that is known as Subnetting.
+So, maintenance is easier for smaller networks.
+For example, if we consider a [**class A address**](https://www.geeksforgeeks.org/introduction-of-classful-ip-addressing), the possible number of hosts is 224 for each network, it is obvious that it is difficult to maintain such a huge number of hosts, but it would be quite easier to maintain if we divide the network into small parts.

 ### Role Of Networking In DevOps